yashwanth-pv/MNIST-Neural-Network/README.md

 # MNIST Handwritten Digit Classification

-A TensorFlow/Keras neural network for classifying handwritten digits from 0 to 9.
+A TensorFlow neural network for classifying handwritten digits from 0 to 9.

 ## Dataset

-MNIST handwritten digit dataset.
+MNIST dataset.

 ## Model